Top Accident Attorneys in MO

 - Benefit from the unrivaled experience of our statewide team of lawyers

 - Trust the proven success we’ve delivered to clients for decades

 Fatal Car Accidents Missouri Continue

-Fatal car accidents in Missouri are tracked by the Statewide Traffic Accident Records System of the Missouri State Highway Patrol.
-The Missouri Traffic Safety Compendium provides detailed crash data and accident statistics.
-These include factors like the number of people killed or wounded, accident rates, circumstances at the time of accidents, speed, alcohol or drug involvement, as well as ages of drivers.
+Fatal auto accidents in MO are tracked by the Statewide Traffic Accident Records System of the MO State Highway Patrol.
+The MO Traffic Safety Compendium provides detailed crash data and car accident statistics.
+These include factors like the number of people killed or wounded, car accident rates, circumstances at the time of accidents, speed, alcohol or drug involvement, as well as ages of drivers.

-According to the Missouri State Highway Patrol, 60.9% of all fatal Missouri traffic crashes involved only one vehicle.
-If you or someone you know has been involved in a car, truck, or motorcycle accident, click the link for more information.
+According to the MO State Highway Patrol, 60.9% of all fatal accidents in this state involved only one vehicle.
+If you or someone you know has been involved in a car accident, truck, or motorcycle accident, click the link for more information.

-The trusted team of attorneys at Buchanan, Williams & O’Brien have been helping clients with personal injury claims in Missouri for over 40 years.
-Learn more about the team’s experience, case results and how they can help you:
+The team of personal injury attorneys at Buchanan, Williams & O’Brien has been helping clients with personal injury claims for over 40 years.
+This law firm is proud to have earned successful legal case results that have given clients what they were owed after personal injury accidents.
+Learn more about the team’s experience, case results, and how they can help you:

 - Personal Injury Checklist

 - Personal Injury Lawsuit Against Wal-Mart in Missouri

 MO traffic accidents, as well as those throughout the other 49 states, is one of the leading causes of death and injury.
 These include the following types of vehicular wrecks: